25 Things To Keep In Your Golf Cart Besides Clubs

 10. Tire pressure gauge

-Just like your car, your golf cart tires need to be inflated to a specific pressure.
-If you are getting ready to hit the golf course and you notice a tire looks low, it is easiest to pull out the gauge and test the pressure – otherwise you have to look for the gauge in your garage before you can air the tire and be on your way.
+Just like your car, your golf cart tires also need to be inflated to the right pressure.
+If you’re preparing for a day on the golf course and spot a tire that seems low, it’s simplest to use a gauge to check the pressure.
+Otherwise, you’ll need to search your garage for the gauge before you can inflate the tire and set off for your game.

 11. Coolers